codenvibes/CS/11_DIGITAL_FORENSICS/WINDOWS FORENSICS.md

 Because **Windows dominates the desktop OS market**, it’s vital for forensic analysts to understand how to extract evidence from it—especially using data from the **Windows Registry**.

-#### Forensic Artifacts:
+#### DEF-Forensic Artifacts:

-An **artifact** is any piece of data or evidence left behind on a digital device that can help investigators understand what happened on that system.
-Just like fingerprints at a physical crime scene, digital artifacts are clues that help reconstruct the actions of a user or attacker on a computer or network.
+==An **artifact** is any piece of data or evidence left behind on a digital device that can help investigators understand what happened on that system.
+Just like fingerprints at a physical crime scene, digital artifacts are clues that help reconstruct the actions of a user or attacker on a computer or network.==

 Artifacts can include:
 - Browser history